If These Walls Could Talk: The Story of Timaru’s Trades Hall Societies Clyde Carr Memorial Hall

 Clyde Carr Memorial Hall Opens Today: Timaru Trades Hall Society Represents Labour Groups Formed 24 Years Ago (14 June 1969).
 Aoraki Heritage Collection, accessed 02/11/2025: https://aorakiheritage.recollect.co.nz/nodes/view/681

-Unless you were after some paint or trade help, you’ve probably driven past this building on North Street without a second thought.
-But did you know it was once Timaru Trades Hall — later renamed the Clyde Carr Memorial Hall?
-Join me on my history hunt into what was once the beating heart of Timaru’s labour movement...
+You might recognise this building today as Grant Jenkins Contracting.
+But did you know it was once Timaru Trades Hall?
+Join me on my history hunt into what was once the heart of Timaru’s labour movement...

 The Society was formally incorporated the following year, with D. H. Beswick as president, J. W. Downes as vice-president, E. J. T. Wood as secretary, and W. E. D. Shepherd as treasurer.